Social Justice Learning Resources

 Dr. Rudine Sims Bishop uses “Mirrors, Windows and Sliding Glass Doors” as an analogy to discuss the importance of diversity in books and the authors who write them.
 Youtube interview above.
 Click here for Reading is Fundamental Essay.

-Book Awards and Book Lists Relating to Social Justice Themes
+Book Awards Relating to Social Justice Themes

-American Indian Youth Literature
+American Indian Youth Literature Award

 Awarded biennially, the AIYLA identifies and honors the very best writing and illustrations by Native Americans and Indigenous peoples of North America.

-Americas Award
+Américas Award

 Founded to encourage and commend authors, illustrators, and publishers who produce quality children’s and young adult books that portray Latin America, the Caribbean, or Latinos in the United States, and to provide teachers with recommendations for classroom use.